civicrm/civicrm-sysadmin-guide/docs/setup/civimail/inbound.md

 ### Removing Hold

-After running a Search, choose **Email - unhold addresses**
+1. After running a Search, choose from Actions: **Email - unhold addresses**

-You can also remove **on hold** from a single contact by manually editing that contact.
+2. You can also remove **on hold** from a single contact by manually editing that contact.

-Alternatively, you could execute a series of SQL queries aimed at searching for Contacts with **on hold** status and/or batch removing hold status.
+3. Alternatively, you could execute a series of SQL queries aimed at searching for Contacts with **on hold** status and/or batch removing hold status.
 Hold status is recorded in the `civicrm_email` table as column `on_hold`.
 The most basic way of batch removing **on hold** status is by use of a simple query such as this one:

 ```sql
 UPDATE civicrm_email SET on_hold = 0;